 - When you have indicated that you would like to receive our newsletter.

-- When you have consented to sending personalised and targeted marketing communications through the ConnectBike App.
+- When you have agreed to send personalised and targeted marketing communications via the ConnectBike App

 What data do we record?